royby-cyberark/k8s-course/README.md

 * rollout history: `kubectl rollout history deployment webapp`
 * delete all resources created from a yaml file/all files: `kubectl delete -f <file.yaml>`, `kubectl delete -f .`
 * get pod logs (only pods have logs): `kubectl logs [-f] <pod-name>` (-f to follow)
+* get all pods from all namespaces: `kubectl get all --all-namespaces`

 # Replica sets
 * you can specify how many replicas you desire and k8s will make sure those are always up